Skip to content

 Solving Britain’s housing crisis is an urgent challenge and critical strategic opportunity.
 The new government has committed to creating "more high-quality, well-designed, and sustainable homes and creating places that increase climate resilience and promote nature recovery".

-By placing quality at the heart of its housebuilding programme, ensuring low carbon construction of new homes and maximising the upgrading of existing buildings, the government has a unique opportunity to unlock unprecedented growth in sustainable housing development and refurbishment, while keeping within the UK’s carbon budgets.
+We established the Design Council Homes Taskforce to act a trusted partner to government.
+By placing quality at the heart of its housebuilding programme, ensuring low carbon construction of new homes and maximising the upgrading of existing buildings, the government has an opportunity to unlock unprecedented growth in sustainable housing development and refurbishment, while keeping within the UK’s carbon budgets.

 Great design is how we will not only build the homes we need but ensure they are fit for purpose and long lasting while regenerating our communities and the environment.